NuraliKalmakhanbet/NuraliKalmakhanbet/README.md

 # Hi there!
 I'm Nurali 👋

-I am a 2nd-year **Software Engineering** student.
+I am a 2nd-year **Software Engineering** student at **Astana IT University (AITU)**.
 I am passionate about building scalable backend architectures and leveraging artificial intelligence to solve real-world problems.
 Currently, I am actively developing my skills to become a robust **Python Backend Developer** and **AI Engineer**.

 ---